avo-hq/docs.avohq.io/docs/2.0/search.md

 <img :src="('/assets/img/search/search_avatar.jpg')" alt="Search avatar" class="border mb-4" />

 ### Header Help Text

-You may improve the results listing header by adding a text highlighting the fields you are looking for or any other instruction for the user.
+You may improve the results listing header by adding a piece of text highlighting the fields you are looking for or any other instruction for the user.
 You do that by using the `search_query_help` attribute.
 This attribute takes a string and appends it to the title of the resource.

 <img :src="('/assets/img/search/search_header_help.jpg')" alt="Search Header Help" class="border mb-4" />